DistributedProofreaders/dproofreaders/SETUP/INSTALL.md

 The `site_admin_notes.txt` contains information for site admins such as configuring rounds, defining queues, etc.

+### Manage Character Suites
+You may want to enable additional character suites.
+See [UNICODE.md](UNICODE.md) for more information.

 ### Install the modified `dp.cron`
 `dp.cron` contains entries for various processes necessary for site statistics and project archiving, as well as managing the project release